 - WooCommerce Bookings (optional): Offer reservations for certain listings.

-- WP Job Manager – Products (optional): Display reservations right inside the listing page.
+- WP Job Manager – Products (optional): Display reservations right on the listing page.

 - WP Job Manager – Claim Listing (optional): Allow business owners to claim their listings.